fsmosca/Move-Ordering-Spy/README.md

 A. Description

-It is a python script that will attempt to measure the effects of move ordering changes in a computer chess engine.
-It will actually test the engine with a set of specialized epd suite similar to STS test suite then record how many points it gets and how long its takes to finish the tests.
+It is a python script or equivalent converted exe file that will attempt to measure the effects of move ordering changes in a computer chess engine.
+It actually tests the engine with a set of specialized epd suite similar to STS-Strategic Test Suite then record how many points it gets and how long its takes to finish the tests.

 B. Usage